-Hanukkah and latkes go hand-in-hand, just like bagels and lox, and peanut butter and jelly.
+Hanukkah and latkes go hand-in-hand, just like bagels and lox and peanut butter and jelly.
 Most of us think of latkes as fried pancakes made from shredded potatoes, onion, egg, flour, salt, and pepper.
-However, over the years, this quintessential Hanukkah treat has evolved to include other vegetables and roots, herbs, spices, and seasonings.
+Over the years, however, this quintessential Hanukkah treat has evolved to include other vegetables and roots, herbs, spices, and seasonings.
 Here are our 10 favorite latkes recipes, from traditional to outside-of-the-box to add to your Hanukkah menu.

 Nothing too far from the original here.
 You've still got your onion, egg, and seasonings, but instead of grating raw potatoes, this recipe uses baked and mashed potatoes.
 When you bake potatoes, a lot of the moisture is naturally evaporated and you are left with a drier potato.
 And as we've learned already, the drier the potato, the crisper is the latke.

 Let's kick up the latkes with a bit (or a lot) of Cajun spices and add some sliced green onions for both the color and flavor.
 Allrecipes member CC Bombet who shares this recipe offers a great time-saving tip: purchase frozen shredded potatoes, thaw them completely, and squeeze out all the liquid before mixing in the remaining ingredients.

 Allrecipes member Baritone Bob who shares this recipe, calls it "a spicy-sweet potato version of a traditional Jewish favorite."
 The shredded sweet potatoes are further sweetened with white and brown sugar and seasoned with curry powder, cumin, and cayenne pepper.
 When frying these, be mindful of the sugar content and watch the temperature of the oil — you don't want these latkes to burn.